 At three weeks, take that reserved frozen juice out of the freezer and funnel it into the fermenting cider.
 The sugars in this reserved juice will then start to ferment so be sure to recap with airlock and bung.

 Fermentation can take anywhere from four to 12 weeks to complete — you’ll know fermentation is finished when you no longer see tiny bubbles rising to the top.
 When all foaming and bubbles have subsided, siphon the cider into a clean glass carboy, taking care to not transfer over any of the dregs at the bottom of the fermentation jug by keeping the hose just above the sediment.
 Either cap and refrigerate in a gallon jug or funnel into swing-top bottles leaving 1.5-inch headspace at the top (you’ll need about seven 500-ml bottles per gallon of cider).
 Keep refrigerated and drink within one month to ensure fermentation doesn’t restart as it could cause pressure to build and the glass to shatter.
 If you want to store the cider for longer, check with your local homebrew shop about stabilization options.

 Article first published by Drew Prindle on March 4, 2016.
-Last updated by Sam Slaughter in September 2018 to include more details and visual aids.
+Last updated by Sam Slaughter.

 - See Ya, Sourdough!
 Kombucha Is Our New Favorite (and Easy) DIY Kitchen Project